taiyizhao/trajectory-control-submission/README.md

 p_desired = p_desired(t)
 ```

-This is not a pure inverse-kinematics tracker.
-The Jacobian term is a small stabilizing prior, while PPO remains responsible for the residual joint command, action smoothing, delay/noise robustness, and target-mismatch behavior.
+The controller uses PPO as a learned residual policy on top of a small damped-Jacobian Cartesian prior.
+The prior gives the arm a stable local tracking direction, while PPO learns the residual joint command needed for smoothness, delay compensation, noise robustness, joint-limit behavior, and target-mismatch
+handling.

+This design keeps reinforcement learning central while making the controller more stable, sample-efficient, and easier to debug under realistic perturbations.

 ## Demo Video